Business tax return in Quebec - accounting documents

 Photo by Kelly Sikkema on Unsplash

-1. Gather the accounting documents
+1. Gather accounting documents

-• The General Ledger and the Trial Balance
+• General Ledger and Trial Balance

 • Bank statements and bank reconciliations